-But did you know that the surcharge can actually go upto $50 a week?
-You could probably buy a week’s groceries with that money!
+But did you know that the surcharge can go upto $50 a week?
+So you could probably buy a week’s groceries with that money!

-Since you will be staying abroad for minimum a year, it is a good idea to get a local bank account for better access to ATMs.
+Since you will be staying abroad for a minimum of a year, it is good to get a local bank account for better access to ATMs.

-After credit cards & banking, E-wallets are considered to be the most popular payment methods globally.
-You can set up accounts on paypal and android pay to avoid recurring withdrawals.
+After credit cards & banking, E-wallets are considered the most popular payment methods globally.
+In addition, you can set up PayPal and android pay accounts to avoid recurring withdrawals.

 Affordable Accommodation Opt

-Hotel is probably the most expensive option on the list and it is suited basically to people with an open budget.
+A hotel is probably the most expensive option on the list, and it is suited basically to people with an open budget.

-Apart from on-campus residence, many universities have partnerships with student dorms and hostel so it is a good idea to first check with your school for such possible alliances.
+Apart from on-campus residence, many universities have partnerships with student dorms and hostels, so it is good to first check with your school for such possible alliances.